vishaltak/gitlab-development-kit/doc/howto/vagrant.md

 1. [Configure NFS for Vagrant](https://docs.vagrantup.com/v2/synced-folders/nfs.html)
    if you are on Linux.
 1. Run `vagrant up --provider=virtualbox --provision` in this directory (from an elevated command prompt if on Windows).
-Vagrant will download an OS image, bring it up, and install all the prerequisites.
+Vagrant downloads an OS image, brings it up, and installs all the prerequisites.
 1. Run `vagrant ssh` to SSH into the box.
 1. Run `cd /vagrant`.
 1. Continue setup at [Installation](../index.md#develop-against-the-gitlab-project-default).